Sudhan-io/XNcrypt/README.md

 ---

 ##  Topic

 **XCrypt** is a beginner-friendly, Python-based GUI tool that helps users encrypt and decrypt text using both classical and modern cipher algorithms.
-Whether youâ€™re exploring cryptography or need to encode information securely, this tool provides you a sleek, functional interface with 10 different cipher options â€” all in one place.
+Whether youre exploring cryptography or need to encode information securely, this tool provides you a sleek, functional interface with 10 different cipher options  all in one place.

 ---

-##Explanation
+##  Explanation

-XCrypt is built using Pythonâ€™s Tkinter library for the GUI and the `cryptography` library for secure methods like AES.
+XCrypt is built using Pythons Tkinter library for the GUI and the `cryptography` library for secure methods like AES.
 The tool is designed to make encryption easy to understand and use for both students and developers.
 Users can select an encryption method, input text and a key (if required), and instantly encrypt or decrypt the message.
 It supports file handling and password/key generation too.

 ---

-##Features
+##  Features

 - Simple and modern GUI (Tkinter-based)
 - 10 built-in encryption and decryption algorithms